Walter Cohen, DO Board Certified NMM-OMM

 VIDEO INTERVIEW BELOW.

-In 2001, Walter Cohen, DO discovered a talent utilizing his hands to be of service as an agent of change helping people realize their own body’s capacity to self-heal and self-correct.
+In 2001, Dr. Cohen discovered a talent utilizing his hands to be of service as an agent of change helping people realize their own body’s capacity to self-heal and self-correct.
 This discovery came after 17 years working in New York City as an assistant director and location manager on 14 feature films, six seasons of network primetime dramatic television series and hundreds of commercials and other special projects.

 Two years later, Dr. Cohen left film production and NYC and completed a 1000-hour licensed massage therapy training program at the New Mexico Academy of Healing Arts in Santa Fe, NM.
 There, he also certified in, and subsequently table trained others, in a 150-hour Cranial Sacral Therapy course.
 He practiced massage and cranial sacral therapy for six years in Santa Fe, NM.